 Techniques of collage were first used at the time of the invention of paper in China, around 200 BC.
 The use of collage, however, wasn't used by many people until the 10th century in Japan, when calligraphers began to apply glued paper, using texts on surfaces, when writing their poems.
 The technique of collage appeared in medieval Europe during the 13th century.
 Gold leaf panels started to be applied in Gothic cathedrals around the 15th and 16th centuries.

 The term collage was coined by both Georges Braque and Pablo Picasso in the beginning of the 20th century when collage became a distinctive part of modern art.

-The Collagism will be the principal visual arts area to explore as John of Patmos knows that every person have cultural capacity to create great Collages to inform our society mixing concepts for better social direccion.
+The Collagism will be the principal visual arts area to explore as John of Patmos knows that every person have cultural capacity to create great Collages to inform our world mixing concepts for better social direccion.

 John of Patmos have a theory that a great collage can be made with a magazine in 15 minutes as product of the information of the same magazine.

 The Renaissance Academy will follow the Golden & Silver Ratio as Standar.